programming-journal/programming-journal.github.io/artifact-evaluation/index.markdown

     *   an sha256 hash of the single file (use the `sha256sum` command-line tool to generate the hash) or
     *   the _full_ commit hash for the repository (e.g., from `git reflog --no-abbrev`)

 The URL must be a public Google Drive, Dropbox, GitHub, Bitbucket, or GitLab URL, to help protect the anonymity of the reviewers.
-You may upload your artifact directly if it is a single file less than 20 MB.
 <!-- This is the easy-chair limitation, checked 2022-03-07 -->

 Artifacts do _not_ need to be anonymous; reviewers will be aware of author identities.

+### Submission System

+Submit your artifact documentation via the [online submission system](https://easychair.org/conferences/?conf=programmingartifacts0).

+Please upload a single file that includes the URL to your artifact, the hash of the artifact at submission time, and the content of the README file.

 ### Contents of the Artifact README.md
 Your README.md should consist of three parts: